Dnt-knw/Photo-gallery/README.md

 But there is something...
 In the app, you only see the name of your photo without specifying the format.
 You should keep in mind that "Photo.jpg " and "Photo.png" are two completely different photos.
-Also avoid adding copies of photos
+Also avoid adding copies of photos.

 ## Browser support

-I have tested my project in different browsers and below is the __browser support for my project__
+I have tested my project in different browsers and below is the __browser support for my project.__

 | Microsoft Edge | Google Chrome | Yandex browser | Mozilla Firefox  | Opera | Safari |
 |------|------|------|------|------|------|
 | Fully support | Fully support | Fully support | Fully support | Fully support | Partially support |

 In particular, there is a problem with renaming photos on iOS and mobile devices.
-In order for everything to work, you need to restart the app after renaming the photos
+In order for everything to work, you need to restart the app after renaming the photos.

-Tested on the __latest versions__ of browsers
+Tested on the __latest versions__ of browsers.